Center for Environmental Markets

 As a leading global financial institution, it is our responsibility to help foster progress by using our resources to convene thought leaders and decision makers from the corporate, academic, government and NGO sectors to raise awareness of critical issues and further solutions where capital markets can play a meaningful role in addressing important environmental issues.

 The Center has worked closely with the World Resources Institute (WRI) as a founding member of the WRI Aqueduct Alliance, a partnership which brings together a number of leading companies to address water risk through a global water risk mapping tool.
 The primary sponsors of the tool are Goldman Sachs, GE, Skoll Global Threats Fund, and Shell.
 In early 2013, WRI released the latest version of the Aqueduct Water Risk Atlas to help companies, investors, and governments assess the various dimensions of water risk in their decision making.
 View the tool by clicking here.
+In 2014, we extended our partnership with WRI to a new project focused on the scale up renewable energy by aggregating corporate demand in urban areas of India.

 In major urban areas such as New York, buildings can account for as much as 80 percent of the city’s total energy consumption.
 Through a partnership with the Natural Resources Defense Council, the Center is collaborating on a project that addresses the energy consumption in commercial buildings by focusing on tenant demand for high performing energy efficient space.
+In 2014, we expanded this partnership to explore the opportunities to increase energy efficiency in affordable multi-family residential buildings.
+Please find additional details here.